 If you can and have the means, donate to black charities who reinvest social commerce into the black community.
 Donating to charities who work with black people is not the same thing, this does not help the black community.

 Hire black people.
-If you are managing an event that strongly focuses on black music, culture, food or art than hire black people.
-Black people do not own their culture.
+If you are managing an event that strongly focuses on black music, culture, food or art, than hire black people.
+Black people do not currently financially profit their culture.
 Most black culture that was produced in the west came out of oppression and was not created to make profit.
-However, in todays ages musical genres like hip-hop, Grime, Regga, dance hall, house, Djing, Street dance, Capoiera have all become mass profit money making schemes for white people.
+However, in today, musical genres like Jazz, hip-hop, Grime, Reggae, dance hall, house, Djing, Street dance, Capoiera have all become mass profit money making schemes for white people.

 Making money from black art while said people are oppressed, killed and degraded for creating said art is not a compliment.
 It keeps the racial hierarchy very much alive.
 Art and culture is here for all people to enjoy but we must understand the very politics and oppression that black art has arisen from.
 Black people are still not free, if you love black culture, love and hire black people.

 The black community has given much to the world, not only did the wealth from the trans atlantic slave trade build Europe and America, black people are still at the bottom of the racial hierarchy while the world celebrates and profits from black culture.

 Support black businesses, there are black business markets popping up every month, why not attend and spend some coins to support the community.